-- 3.31 Our aim is to make it easy for local communities and other stakeholders to get involved and as such, comments can be made in a number of ways.
-Where face-to-face sessions such as public exhibitions and meetings take place, views can be expressed verbally to Officers who will endeavour to capture the main issues raised. - 3.32 We strongly encourage the use of the Councils' Digital engagement platform as a way of responding in the first instance as this makes it much quicker and more effective for us to be able to review and summarise the responses received.
-However, we are purposely flexible and will accept comments made by email and letter.
-All comments received this way will be manually added to the Council's digital engagement platform.
-You can see how we process your information in our privacy policy which is available online7. - 3.33 In respect of statutory documents such as Local Plans, Area Action Plans etc. at the formal 6-week Regulation 19 stage, respondents are asked to complete a standard response form based on a model template provided by the Planning Inspectorate.
+- 3.32 Our aim is to make it easy for local communities and other stakeholders to get involved and as such, comments can be made in a number of ways.
+Where face-to-face sessions such as public exhibitions and meetings take place, views can be expressed verbally to Officers who will endeavour to note down the main issues raised. - 3.33 To ensure maximum effectiveness, we do however encourage comments to be submitted in writing wherever possible.
+We are purposely flexible and comments can be submitted in the form of a letter, email or preferably via our online consultation portal4 which helps us to analyse the responses more quickly. - 3.34 In respect of statutory documents such as Local Plans, Area Action Plans etc. at the formal 6-week Regulation 19 stage, respondents are asked to complete a standard response form based on a model template provided by the Planning Inspectorate.
 This is to assist the Inspector during the examination stage.